 When Is the Best Time to Buy Delta Flight Miles?

-When is it a Good Idea to Buy Miles?
+When Is It a Good Idea to Buy Delta Miles?

 Delta miles tend to be worth 1.2 cents each, outside of promotions and oddly priced flights.
 That means if you start with no miles and purchase enough miles to pay for an entire ticket, you'll end up paying more than double the regular cash price.